 If you need information about additional products available from Dell, or if you would like to place an order, visit the Dell website at www.dell.com.
-For the telephone number to call to speak to a sales specialist, see the contact information for your region.
+For the telephone number to call to speak to a sales specialist, see "Contacting Dell" for the contact information for your region.